HAL Laboratory: History

 In 2017, HAL Laboratory announced that the company would start developing games for mobile devices under the brand name HAL Egg, in order to clearly differentiate them from the company's usual output.
 The first title released under the brand name was Part Time UFO.
+The game was a premium title, as the developers at HAL did not want to implement the more exploitative types of monetization that had become common in the industry.
 The company released miniature versions of the MZ-80C and PC-8001 computers in October 2017 and October 2019, respectively.
+A second mobile game, Housuu de Shoubu!
+Kame Sanpo was released in Japan in 2019.